Are you ready for a review of HOW TO WIN FRIENDS AND INFLUENCE PEOPLE?

 Of course, this is a blogging tips site.

-The tips in Carnegie’s book can be applied to bloggers and marketers.
+The tips in Carnegie’s book, HOW TO WIN FRIENDS AND INFLUENCE PEOPLE, can be applied to bloggers and marketers.

 Carnegie’s book teaches you how to persuade people.

 Do bloggers want to persuade people to follow their blog?
 Of course.